pqabelian/abelian-community-website/docs/guide/mining/cpu-mining.md

 CPU mining on Abelian can be performed in two ways:

-- **Solo Mining**: Mine independently using your own full node with built-in CPU miner
+- **Solo Mining**: Mine independently using your own Abelian node with built-in CPU miner
 - **Pool Mining**: Join a mining pool using a dedicated CPU mining client

 ## Prerequisites